Determinant: Geometric meaning

-The absolute value of the determinant together with the sign becomes the oriented area of the parallelogram.
-The oriented area is the same as the usual area, except that it is negative when the angle from the first to the second vector defining the parallelogram turns in a clockwise direction (which is opposite to the direction one would get for the identity matrix).
+The absolute value of the determinant together with the sign becomes the signed area of the parallelogram.
+The signed area is the same as the usual area, except that it is negative when the angle from the first to the second vector defining the parallelogram turns in a clockwise direction (which is opposite to the direction one would get for the identity matrix).